All Episodes

 One of these modern women.

-See, they look at the generic ballot poll, the national polls and so forth.
+So if these kinds of things are happening, see, they look at the generic ballot poll, the national polls, and so forth.

-When you get in these individual races, the picture changes uh just uh a little bit.
+When you get into these individual races, the picture changes just a little bit.

 I want to get a phone call or two in before we have to go to the break.